anskarl/auxlib/auxlib-trove/README.md

 ## auxlib-trove: auxiliary library for Scala - Trove interoperabilty

-A collection of utility classes and functions for Scala friendly interoperabilty with [Trove](http://trove.starlight-systems.com) high-performance collections for Java.
+A collection of utility classes and functions for Scala friendly interoperability with [Trove](http://trove.starlight-systems.com) high-performance collections for Java.

 ## Licence